« Previous Page

 Hormone therapy is a cancer treatment that removes hormones or blocks their action and stops cancer cells from growing.
 Hormones are substances made by glands in the body and circulated in the bloodstream.
 Some hormones can cause certain cancers to grow.
 If tests show that the cancer cells have places where hormones can attach (receptors), drugs, surgery, or radiation therapy is used to reduce the production of hormones or block them from working.
 The hormone estrogen, which makes some breast cancers grow, is made mainly by the ovaries.
 Treatment to stop the ovaries from making estrogen is called ovarian ablation.

-Hormone therapy with an aromatase inhibitor is given to some postmenopausal women who have hormone-dependent breast cancer.
-Hormone-dependent breast cancer needs the hormone estrogen to grow.
+Hormone therapy with an aromatase inhibitor is given to some postmenopausal women who have hormone receptor positive breast cancer.
 Aromatase inhibitors decrease the body's estrogen by blocking an enzyme called aromatase from turning androgen into estrogen.
+Anastrozole, letrozole, and exemestane are types of aromatase inhibitors.

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
-Monoclonal antibodies and tyrosine kinase inhibitors are two types of targeted therapies used in the treatment of breast cancer.
-PARP inhibitors are a type of targeted therapy being studied for the treatment of triple-negative breast cancer.
+Monoclonal antibodies, tyrosine kinase inhibitors, cyclin-dependent kinase inhibitors, mammalian target of rapamycin (mTOR) inhibitors, and PARP inhibitors are types of targeted therapies used in the treatment of breast cancer.

 Monoclonal antibody therapy is a cancer treatment that uses antibodies made in the laboratory, from a single type of immune system cell.
 These antibodies can identify substances on cancer cells or normal substances that may help cancer cells grow.
 The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.
 Monoclonal antibodies may be used in combination with chemotherapy as adjuvant therapy.